azahinhasan/text-analyzer-tool/README.md

 ## Impotent Note:
 - To access text apis user need to get authorization verification first.
 For that user have to hit /auth/sign-in api with valid info.
-- After success full as response user will get a token.
+- After successful, as response user will get a token.
 If user using any API development tool like Postman.
-Then they donn't have to do any other things they can hit text apis like api/text-GET.
+Then they donn't have to do any other things, they can hit text apis like api/text-GET.
 It will return data.
 Because after successful login `token` storing into the session of app.
 - For other tools or way user may be have to send `token` with `Authorization header`.Otherwise they will not able to access text apis.
+  `Example- Authorization: <token>`

 # Some other info about the app
-- This app caching data into `Redis` server.Caching active for text create,delete,update and get by id APIs.
+- This app caching data into `Redis` server.
+Caching active for text create,delete,update and get by id APIs.
+Caching config changeable from `.env`
 - Throttling for text APIs is active.
 Set to 20 call from single IP in 10 mins.
-Changeable form `server/config/config.js` file.
+Changeable from `server/config/config.js` file.
 - User can see his analysis report by calling GET-`/api/text/my` api.
 - Basic authorization system added.
-By using of this system giving user permission.
+By using of this system handling user permissions.
-- To run  `test` cases `npm run test` make sure port `5003` is not occupied by other process.changeable form `.env` file.
+- To run  `test` cases `npm run test` make sure port `5003` is not occupied by other process.Changeable form `.env` file.
 - Same goes to `npm run dev`.
 - Using morgan and winston for logs tracking.